dzmipt/kdbStudio/notes.md

+* Setting to inspect results in the same tab with navigation functionality
 * Fix issue with incorrect table's column width calculation on Windows with scaled display
     * Column width is also adjusted now after altering decimal formatting
 * Setting to open servers from the result grid popup menu in the current editor tab